stefanGT44/AngryHeads/README.md

 2D online multiplayer 1v1 game for pc and android (LibGDX).

 ## Overview
-A simple 2D 1v1 online platformer fighter game developed for pc and android with LibGDX and Kryonet for networking.<br>
+A simple 2D 1v1 online fighter game developed for pc and android with LibGDX and Kryonet for networking.<br>
 Players fight each other until one of them dies, or until the timer expires (the one with more HP wins).<br>
 Character art and all animations are original and inspired by the PS2 game I-Ninja.